-DETROIT (AP) — Tesla Motors says worldwide orders for its new lower-priced Model 3 electric car have hit 325,000.
+DETROIT (AP) — Tesla Motors' CEO says worldwide orders for a new lower-priced electric car hit 276,000 last weekend.

 CEO Elon Musk posted the number Sunday on his Twitter feed.
 He says if the trend continues orders will hit 500,000.

 Tesla's new Model 3 starts at $35,000 and has a range of 215 miles per charge.
 Customers must put down $1,000 to order the cars, which go on sale in late 2017.

 Musk says in tweets that Model 3 steering controls will feel like a spaceship.
 He also says it will be rear-wheel-drive with optional all-wheel-drive.